Trump Fires Defense Official for Refusing to Break the Law on His Behalf

 What’s especially chilling about this move is the reason for the retaliation.
 McCusker is losing her job because she attempted to follow the law.
 There’s no cover story to rationalize it.
 That is the cover story.
 “This administration needs people who are committed to implementing the president’s agenda, specifically on foreign policy, and not trying to thwart it,” a White House official tells the paper.

 McCusker’s crime is quite literally having attempted to follow the law.
 Over the summer, the Office of Management and Budget was trying to hold up aid for Ukraine that Congress had passed into law, because it was trying to extort Ukraine to investigate Trump’s rivals.
 Defense Department officials, who were supposed to allocate the funds, attempted to implement the policy.
-Just Security obtained the email chain through the Freedom of Information Act.
+Just Security obtained the email chain.

 The emails show McCusker advising budget officials as to what the law said.
 She was not acting especially rigid about it.
 As Just Security’s summary notes, “The emails show officials bending over backwards to make every conceivable accommodation to keep the process moving without actually being able to obligate the funding.”
 One message shows McCusker writing to another official, “We need to continue to give the WH has [sic] much decision space as possible, but am concerned we have not officially documented the fact that we can not promise full execution at this point.”
 That is, she was trying to do everything in her power to give White House officials room to set the policy as they saw fit, without violating the law.